dfkaye/dfkaye-blog/content/_index.md

 + categories and tags
 + pagination in /demos/
 + pagination in list pages
++ post about "Making the Switch to Hugo"
++ post about Hugo resources
 + post about post prev next and CSS content ISO values
   - https://stackoverflow.com/questions/44186778/link-to-next-post
   - https://brajeshwar.github.io/entities/